Nicholas Ray: Personal life

 In early 1963, the family moved from Rome to Madrid, where Ray used money from his Samuel Bronston contract to try to develop projects, which never came to fruition.
-With a partner, he opened a restaurant and cocktail lounge called Nicca's, after his younger daughter, and it became the hangout for film people working in Madrid, but also a place for Ray to sink a fortune, reportedly a quarter-million of his dollars in its first year.
+With a partner, he opened a restaurant and cocktail lounge called Nicca's, named after his younger daughter, and it became the hangout for film people working in Madrid, but also a place for Ray to sink a fortune, reportedly a quarter-million of his dollars in its first year.
 To manage it, he hired his nephew, Sumner Williams (whom he had cast in several pictures through the 1950s).
 Ray continued his chronic habits: too many drinks and pills, too little sleep.
 He and his wife separated in 1964, and she returned to the U.S. with their children, while he remained in Europe.
-They remained married until January 1, 1970, when their divorce was finalised and Betty Ray remarried.
+They remained married until January 1, 1970, when their divorce was finalized and Betty Ray remarried.

 Through the middle of the 1960s, Ray lived peripatetically, setting up in Paris, London, Zagreb, Munich and, for a while, Sylt, a German island in the North Sea.
 He had reacquainted himself with younger son Tim, then at Cambridge, and enlisted him to help with an autobiography — the elder Ray would record his recollections, and the younger would transcribe — for which a publisher had provided an advance, though no such memoir appeared in Nick Ray's lifetime.
-Wherever he went, his friends and acquaintances were accustomed to Ray cadging a handout.
-"Periodically he stopped drinking," writes Bernard Eisenschitz, "switching to a diet of black coffee, going through stretches without sleep, then crashing for forty-eight hours at a time."
+He periodically stopped drinking and regularly asked friends for handouts.
 Retrospectives of his films were marking the growth in his reputation, especially outside the U.S., including a double bill of Johnny Guitar and They Live By Night in Paris, in May 1968, placing Ray and his son amid the political uprising.

 He returned to the United States on November 14, 1969, landing in Washington, DC just in time for the second Moratorium to End the War in Vietnam.
 Soon after, he announced plans for a documentary about "the young rebels of the 1960s," and relocated to Chicago, to shoot as the trial of the Chicago Eight, soon to become the Chicago Seven, proceeded.
 He filmed a party for the defendants and their team the evening of December 3, the day the prosecution ended its case.
 Overnight, the Chicago police killed Fred Hampton, Illinois chair of the Black Panther Party, in his sleep, and Ray and his crew were on the scene early in the morning to film the aftermath.